Foods to Boost Good Gut Bacteria

-Probiotics are healthy live bacteria that are sometimes prescribed to treat IBS.
+Probiotic supplements contain healthy live bacteria and yeasts and are sometimes prescribed to treat IBS.
 The aim is to provide the gut with more helpful bacteria to push out the bad bacteria that may be causing issues, bulk up stools, improve the barrier layer of the intestines, and help excrete toxic substances.
 Healthy bacteria can also be found in fermented foods (but in smaller amounts).
 Prebiotics are a type of fiber that ferments in the large intestine and provides fuel for the healthy bacteria allowing them to flourish in the gut and can be found in food and supplements.

 How to consume probiotics

 In addition to probiotic supplements, probiotics are also found in fermented foods including:

 - sauerkraut (cabbage)